Docs · Integrations

 Connect it in trueno

 Settings → Integrations → Slack direct messages.
 Paste the xoxb- token, enable “DM on assignment,” and use DM me a test.
-Assignees are matched by their trueno profile email — if someone isn’t in the Slack workspace under that email, their DM is quietly skipped (the channel alert still fires).
+Assignees are matched by their trueno profile email.
+If someone isn’t in the Slack workspace under that email, their DM is quietly skipped (the channel alert still fires).

 Open Integrations